 Successful applicants will be notified of a grant award and will enter into a grant agreement with the Metropolitan Mayor Caucus.
 Recipients must submit semi-annual progress reports.
-Grant recipients must complete their projects at any time prior to March 25, 2023.
+Grant recipients must complete their projects at any time prior to March 31, 2025.

 Reimbursement payments will be made promptly by the Metropolitan Mayors Caucus.

 Retroactive reimbursement for costs accrued between the application deadline and the grant award may be allowed on a case-by-case basis.
+All requests for such reimbursement must be made in writing to Ben Schnelle at bschnelle@mayorscaucus.org.

 Awards are made based on the project presented in the application.
 Any major changes to the scope of a project must first be approved to avoid forfeiting the grant award.
+Contact Ben Schnelle at bschnelle@mayorscaucus.org if you anticipate there will be a major change to your project scope.